 B) check to see if there are a few slices of bread you can salvage?

-If you chose option B, experts have a pretty good reason why you need to kick your habit immediately.
+So what’s your answer?
+If you chose option B, then you need to read this!
+Experts have a pretty good reason why you need to kick your habit immediately.

 Why You Should Never Eat Moldy Bread